Levi Strauss: Death

+Dramatizations

+In 1960, the anthology series television series Death Valley Days broadcast "The Million Dollar Pants", in which Strauss travels to San Francisco and establishes his business.
+The episode featured a likely fictional romantic interest, Yvonne Benet.
+In addition, the episode portrayed a likely fictional character, Patrick Mahoney, that was substituted for Jacob W. Davis.

 Legacy

 Levi Strauss, a member of the Reform branch of Judaism, helped establish Congregation Emanu-El, the first Jewish synagogue in the city of San Francisco.
 He also gave money to several charities, including special funds for orphans.
 The Levi Strauss Foundation started with an 1897 donation to the University of California, Berkeley, that provided the funds for 28 scholarships.

-The Levi Strauss museum is located in the 1687 house where Strauss was born Buttenheim, Germany.
+The Levi Strauss museum in Buttenheim, Germany is located in the 1687 house where Strauss was born.
 There is also a visitors center at Levi Strauss & Co. headquarters in San Francisco, which features historical exhibits.

 In 1994, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.